wate123/WNS/README.md

      You are able to signup or sign in with email and password or Facebook.
  It only has weather forecast right now, but more features will be coming soon.

- Develope by Joseph Nguyen， Jun Lin, Derricka Royal, Freddie Weir.
+ Developed by Joseph Nguyen, Jun Lin, Derricka Royal, Freddie Weir.